-36. C. is from Honduras and H. is from Guatemala.
+40. C. is from Honduras and H. is from Guatemala.
 They are a married lesbian couple with 11-year-old daughter A. They all speak Spanish and live in Chicago.
-C.'s first Master Calendar hearing is Sept.
-26, 2023, and her one-year deadline is Sept.
-22,

-2023.
-H. and A. have their first Master Calendar hearings on Jan.
-19, 2024, and their one-year deadline is Aug.
+C.'s one-year deadline is Sept.
+22, 2023.
+H. and A. one-year deadline is Aug.
 24, 2023.
 (23-0160649, 22-0160096, 23-0161192)

 C. was sexually abused by her stepfather starting as a young girl.
 After she reported her stepfather to the police, her mother bailed out her stepfather and he was never sentenced.
 C.'s mother then sold her into sex slavery at a brothel in Guatemala where she remained for years before escaping.
 C. later met H. when she found a job in Guatemala, and they bonded over their past trauma of sexual abuse.
-After they started living together and have a daughter, A. H.'s family continued to harass, attack, and beat the couple and said that A. should not be raised by lesbians.
+After they started living together and they had a daughter, A. H.'s family continued to harass, attack, and beat the couple and said that A. should not be raised by lesbians.
 They decided to seek asylum after H. witnessed a murder by a gang and C. received death threats from her cousin.
 They knew that, as lesbians, the police in Guatemala would not protect them, and they would not be safe from C.'s family in Honduras.
 When they arrived in Chicago, C. and H. got married.
 A. will be included as a derivative on her mother's asylum claim and may have an independent asylum claim.
 All asylum applications would need to be filed with the court in advance of the one-year deadline.
 All affidavits and supporting materials for C., H., and A.'s cases will be due 15 days prior to their individual merits hearing.
 If clients and pro bono counsel agree, counsel can file a motion to consolidate cases and set the case for merits after the asylum applications are filed.